matthewmain/AnimateAnythingJS/README.md

 # AnimateAnythingJS

 AnimateAnythingJS is a very lightweight animation library cabable of animating _any_ quantifiable value.
-Though it can be used for any commonly animationed values such as positions or sizes, it's especially useful for animating values that other animation libraries can't easily handle like SVG points or rgb colors.
+Though it can be used for commonly animationed values such as positions or sizes, it's especially useful for animating values that other animation libraries can't easily handle like SVG points or rgb colors.

 <br>